monastri/monastri.github.io/notes-software-development-computer-science-complex-systems.md

 -incharacter) quote from Edsger Dijkstra goes, "Computer science is no more about computers than astronomy is about telescopes".

+Programming languages as logical systems lacking in ambiguity, along with their relentlessly imperative tone (even for the non-imperative languages, which are different in form but not in mood)—are perhaps what most clearly differentiate programming languages from natural language.
 ```

 Chris Pressey is a central figure of esolangs; he ran the mailing list where the first community of esolangs came together.
 In [*The Aesthetics of Esolangs*](http://catseye.tc/node/The_Aesthetics_of_Esolangs), he argues that esolangs can be understood as art, but not as a form of digital art: